 Staying within the young-singer-songwriter-sad pop territory, this guy has just released his debut album Kid Krow today (20/03/2020).
 The record’s closing track is my personal favourite.
 It’s a sad ballad telling a story of two boys and their love-gone-wrong.
 It gives me Tracy Chapman vibes, especially with the lyric: “if we worked and we saved, we could both run away and we’d have a better life”.
 I like how nicely structured it is, with a very neat and tidy production.
-It really is a beautifully written and gently performed pop song and I recommend it to all of you!
-Conan Gray’s biggest songwriting influence is Taylor Swift, and it definitely shows.
+It really is a beautifully written and gently performed pop song, and I recommend it to all of you!
+Conan Gray’s most significant songwriting influence is Taylor Swift, and it definitely shows.

 Alanis Morisette – Smiling

 Initially, I was planning on writing about another song called Reasons I Drink but fuck my life, I thought, as I realised it was actually released in December last year, which would be cheating.
 Smiling is a song off Alanis’ upcoming album Such Pretty Forks in the Road.
 Brutally honest, written with signature Alanis style of realisation and self-assessment, Smiling is an excellent introduction to what’s still to come.
 Very nice guitar in the lead here, catchy but dreamy and not distracting from Alanis’ vocal performance.
 We stan.